-Just like herringbone, it is a pretty timeless symbol, probably one of the oldest in human history.
+Just like the herringbone, it is a pretty timeless symbol, probably one of the oldest in human history.
 In heraldry, a chevron is a geometrical shape that appears on many coats of arms.
-Some insignias and heraldries boast a modified chevron, with a rounded base and irregular zig-zag patterns.
+Some insignias and heraldries boast a modified chevron with a rounded base and irregular zig-zag patterns.
 This is called “eclate”.

 In fashion, we have coats, shirts, or trousers with chevron patterns; carpets and rugs boast this majestic, modified V shape.
 It is so instilled into our visual and artistic culture that we always recognize it.